mapproxy/mapproxy-homepage/src/pages/download.md

 ## Releases

-3.x is the current mainline of the development.
-All new features will be included in the next 3.x release (3.1.x, 3.2.x, etc.).
-We will make minor releases (e.g. 3.2.1) with small improvements and bugfixes as necessary.
+We are now using semver (https://semver.org/) for the relases, which means that major breaking changes will lead to a new main version number (e.g. 5.x.x), minor updates (e.g. x.2.x) and patches (e.g. x.x.4) accordingly

 For changes between each release see the [CHANGES.txt of MapProxy](https://github.com/mapproxy/mapproxy/blob/master/CHANGES.txt).

-### 3.0.x

-This is the current release.
-It is released under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+MapProxy is released under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 To install the latest release: